vinceskahan/v5wiki/Run-as-a-non-root-user-using-init.md

+> Note!
+>
-> Note: As of WeeWX 5.0.1, WeeWX runs as a non-root user.
-> The following applies only to older WeeWX installations.
+> As of WeeWX 5.0.1, WeeWX runs as a non-root user for DEB/RPM installations as well as pip installations.
+The following applies only to older WeeWX installations.

 By default, WeeWX runs as root.
 This guide illustrates how to run WeeWX as a non-root user, using `init` style "rc" scripts.
 An alternative way, usually simpler, is to use systemd "unit files".
 For information on the latter, see the companion article [How to configure WeeWX to run under systemd](systemd).